tonyjmartinez/23vs23/readme.md

-#23vs23.com
+# 23vs23.com
->NBA Player Stats Comparator
+### NBA Player Stats Comparator
-PWA for comparing and visualizing NBA player stats.
-Currently shows counting stats and shooting splits per game.
+React web app for comparing and visualizing NBA player stats.

-Stats pulled from https://mysportsfeeds.com.
-Built with React, Material-UI, React-Vis.
+Uses React-Vis to provide data visualization for stats pulled from the MySportsFeeds API.

+The front end uses React, Redux, Material-UI, React-AutoComplete, and React-Swipe.

+The back end uses Express to handle fetches to the MySportsFeeds API.

+## Running the client
+cd client

+npm install

+npm start